 Welcome to Chuan-Kai Ho Lab!
-The lab focuses on plant-animal interactions and environmental change.
+The lab studies plant-animal interactions and environmental change.

 I am interested in basic research in ecology, such as trophic interactions (e.g. plant-herbivore interactions) and their spatial variations across latitude or altitude.
 By studying plants, herbivores, predators, and omnivores, my lab has been investigating trophic interactions at both local and geographic scales.

 I am also interested in ecological applications, such as assessing the impact of environmental change (e.g. climate change) on plant-animal communities, and applying ecology to conservation or agriculture (e.g. biocontrol).
 For example, my lab examines latitude/altitude patterns in plant-animal interactions and underlying mechanisms, and then uses experimental approaches to evaluate the potential impact of climate change (e.g. warming and CO2 elevation) on plant-animal communities in natural systems.
 My lab also examines climate change impact on plant-animal communities in agricultural systems.
 Finally, my study of marsh restoration applies ecological concepts to facilitate the development of local plant-animal communities, aiming to improve the ecological efficacy of habitat restoration.